Youth in Transition Toolkit:

 Work-based learning experiences

-Work-based learning (WBL) may include in-school or after school opportunities, or experience outside the traditional school setting that is provided in an integrated environment, to the maximum extent possible.
-All opportunities for work-based learning experiences in integrated settings must be exhausted before placing an individual in a non-integrated setting.
+Work-based learning may include in-school or after school opportunities, or experience outside the traditional school setting provided in an integrated environment (to the maximum extent possible).
+All opportunities for work-based learning experiences in integrated settings must be exhausted before placing a person in a nonintegrated setting.

-It is essential that direct employer or community involvement be a component of the WBL to ensure in-depth student engagement.
+To ensure in-depth student engagement, direct employer or community involvement is a critical component of work-based learning.
 These opportunities are meant to engage, motivate and augment the learning process.

-If a student with a disability needs support in order to participate in a work-based learning experience, “coaching” should be arranged and provided.
-Coaches assist students with learning to perform tasks assigned during the work-based learning experiences.
+If a student with a disability needs support to participate in a work-based learning experience, a coach should be assigned to help the student learn to perform any assigned tasks.

-Ideally, all students with disabilities get a full range of work-based learning experiences within the areas of awareness, exploration, preparation and implementation while they are in high school, ultimately leading to a Competitive Integrated Work Experience or Youth Apprenticeship before they graduate.
+Ideally, all students with disabilities receive a full range of work-based learning experiences within the areas of awareness, exploration, preparation and implementation while they are in high school — ultimately leading to a competitive integrated work experience or youth apprenticeship before graduation.

-There are a variety of WBL experiences including Awareness, Exploration, Preparation and Implementation experiences.
-Learn about the types in this Work-based learning experiences (PDF) guide.
+There are a variety of work-based learning experiences, including awareness, exploration, preparation and implementation.
+Learn about the types in this work-based learning experiences guide (PDF).

 If work-based learning experiences are paid, youth with disabilities must be paid the same wages as youth without disabilities completing similar experiences.
 Wages should also be paid at the prevailing rate (or the comparable local wage for similar work).